 INTRODUCTION

 Timing of reproduction within a season is a key trait influencing interactions both with the physical environment and with other organisms.
 For plants in temperate regions, selection on flowering phenology is mediated by abiotic conditions (Franks et al., 2007, Giménez-Benavides et al., 2011) and by species interactions (Elzinga et al., 2007, Sletvold et al., 2015).

-.
-Both mutualistic (e.g. Munguía-Rosas et al., 2011a, Aizen, 2003) and antagonistic interactors (e.g. Ehrlén & Münzbergová, 2009, Biere & Antonovics, 1996) can be important agents of selection for flowering phenology.
-Mutualistic pollinators might select for both earlier (e.g. Munguía-Rosas et al., 2011a), and later flowering (e.g. Sandring & Ågren, 2009).
-Likewise, antagonistic interactions with herbivores or pre-dispersal seed predators might favor both later (e.g. Parachnowitsch & Caruso, 2008) and earlier flowering (e.g. Fukano et al., 2013).
+Mutualistic pollinators might select for both earlier (e.g. Munguía-Rosas et al., 2011a , Chapurlat et al., in press), and later flowering (e.g. Sandring & Ågren, 2009).
+Likewise, antagonistic interactions with herbivores or pre-dispersal seed predators might favor both later (e.g. Parachnowitsch & Caruso, 2008, König et al., 2015) and earlier flowering (e.g. Fukano et al., 2013).
 Plant species can thus simultaneously experience selection for earlier and later flowering mediated by different agents.
 In these cases, net selection depends on the relative strengths of these interactions (e.g. Ehrlén and Münzbergová 2009, Sletvold et al. 2015).
-For example, flowering early might be advantageous for plants at northern latitudes because it increases pollinator availability and the time available for seed development (Munguía-Rosas et al., 2011b), but at the same costly if early flowering increases the exposure to antagonists.
+For example, flowering early might be advantageous for plants at northern latitudes because it increases pollinator availability and the time available for seed development (Munguía-Rosas et al., 2011b), but at the same time it might be costly if early flowering increases the exposure to antagonists.

-Spatial variation in selection mediated by species interactions has been documented in many systems (Thompson 2005, Siepielski et al. 2013), and may result local adaptation and adaptive population divergence.
+Spatial variation in selection mediated by species interactions has been documented in many systems (Thompson 2005, Siepielski et al. 2013), and may result in local adaptation and adaptive population divergence.
 Variation in selection strength may potentially be driven by differences in interaction intensities or trait preferences of the interactors among populations.
-For plant-animal interactions, such as pre-dispersal seed predation, studies have demonstrated that differences in selection on plant traits among populations or years can be associated with both interaction intensities (Benkman 2013, Benkman et al., 2013, Vanhoenacker et al., 2013), and trait preferences (Rey et al., 2006; Kolb et al., 2007).
+For plant-animal interactions, such as pre-dispersal seed predation, studies have demonstrated that differences in selection on plant traits among populations or years can be associated with both differences in interaction intensities (Benkman 2013, Benkman et al., 2013, Vanhoenacker et al., 2013), and in trait preferences (Rey et al., 2006; Kolb et al., 2007).
 Interaction intensities and animal preferences for plant traits might, in turn, depend on the environmental context in terms of the abiotic conditions or in terms of other species (community context).
 For example, the intensity of plant-seed predator interactions has been shown to be influenced by light availability (e.g. Arvanitis et al., 2001; Kolb & Ehrlén, 2010) and soil moisture (von Euler et al., 2014).
 Other community members, being natural enemies, competitors or alternative hosts, have also been shown to influence the outcome of plant-animal interactions (Strauss & Irwin, 2004; Siepielski & Benkman, 2007; Chamberlain et al., 2014).
 For example, nectar robbers can affect selection by pollinators (Irwin, 2006), and plant community heterogeneity in terms of productivity, species and genetic diversity may determine host plant selection by insect herbivores (Agrawal et al., 2006).
 In spite of the increasing awareness of the ubiquitous spatial and temporal variation in selection, the role of community context as a source of variation in selection on a focal organism has been little explored.
 Analyses of selection mediated by species interactions have mostly focused on pairwise interactions, and analyses of more complex multispecies interactions rarely have assessed effects on selection (Strauss and Irwin, 2004).
 Unravelling the ways in which community context influences species interactions and the resulting selection is therefore a key step to link analyses of selection to community structure and species networks.